nicklas-rn/WBC-Seperation/README.md

 ```
 python --version
 ```
 If Python is installed, this command will display the installed version.
 Otherwise, go to https://www.python.org/downloads/ and download Python for your operating system.
+Please make sure to install Python 3.10.x and **not** 3.12.x
-### 1.3 Install Flask
+### 1.3 Install Packages
-Flask is the web framework that this software is based on.
-To install it, enter the following command:
+This software uses a few Python packages.
+To install them, enter the following command:
 ```
-pip install flask
+pip install -r requirements.txt
 ```
 ### 1.4 Install OpenCV
 For image detection, this software uses the package opencv.
 You can install it with the following command: